Firesphere/silverstripe-searcher/README.md

 * Fulltextsearch enabled objects are stored in a separate table.
 * Searches ALL Fulltextsearch enabled objects.
-* Returns a DataObjectSet which can be easily handled
+* Returns a DataObjectSet which can be easily handled.

 ## Installation